On October 1, 2015, the health care industry will transition from ICD-9 to ICD-10 codes for diagnoses and inpatient procedures.

 Implementation Guides, Timelines, and Checklists

 Checklists and timelines provide an at-a-glance view of what you need to do to get ICD-10 ready.
 The ICD-10 implementation guides provide detailed information about the ICD-10 transition.
 CMS also developed an online ICD-10 implementation guide, which is a web-based tool that provides step-by-step guidance on how to transition to ICD-10.
-Please note that the dates and milestones in these materials are recommendations only; you can adapt them to your needs for meeting the October 1, 2014, deadline.
+Please note that the dates and milestones in these materials are recommendations only; you can adapt them to your needs for meeting the October 1, 2015, compliance date.

 - Payer ICD-10 Checklist: ICD-10 transition tasks and estimated timeframes